- Leonardo DiCaprio

 With Cobb getting dangerously deeper into his dream, his wife sits on a windowledge above Frank Court at West 5th Street, asking him to take a leap of faith with her.
 The apartment is the Chester Williams Building, 215 West 5th Street , which you might remember as the apartment block of N’Bushe Wright in the original Blade, and the entrance of which became a subway station for Phone Booth.
 It’s also directly opposite John Doe’s apartment building from Se7en.

 It’s back to the CAA Building in Century City, which now provides the hotel bar and lobby where Cobb attempts to convince Fischer that he’s entered his dream.

 The hotel corridors and bedroom were created in built in one of the two huge airship hangars at Cardington, three miles south of Bedford in Bedfordshire.
 The largest structures of their kind in Europe, the Cardington Hangars obviously suit Christopher Nolan’s style of epic film-making, as sets for Batman Begins, The Dark Knight and The Dark Knight Rises were also built here.

 On yet another dream level, the sleeping team is being driven in a van across a transporter bridge, from which it careers with excruciating slowness.
-This is the Commodore Schuyler F. Helms Draw Bridge, spanning the Los Angeles River, on connecting Terminal Island to Long Beach and Wilmington, south of LA.
+This is the Commodore Schuyler F Helms Draw Bridge, spanning the Los Angeles River, on connecting Terminal Island to Long Beach and Wilmington, south of LA.
 The same bridge mysteriously turns up in ‘Washington DC’ during the freeway chase in Transformers: Dark Of The Moon.

 The snowy fortress assaulted in the lowest dream level was constructed at at the Fortress Mountain ski resort, at Kananaskis (about 50 miles west of Calgary), in Alberta, Canada.
 Best hold off that visit for a while – the resort is currently closed.